Help! I Think I Married the Wrong Person

 We all go through various stages of marriage, with some variance here and there.
 To help you consider whether this could be a certain stage you have tumbled into, within your relationship, please go into the “Marriage Stages” topic.
 Read what we have posted there, which applies to your stage, season, passage, phase (or whatever title) of marriage.

 Yes, it will take time and effort.
 But don’t you think it’s reasonable to take the time needed considering that you entered into marriage, vowing that you would love, honor, and cherish your spouse for the rest of your lives?
-It’s now the appropriate time to do your “due diligence” on this issue, rather than look for an escape, take it, and regret it for the rest of your life (which we’ve heard of here at Marriage Missions, many, many times).
+It’s now the appropriate time to go an extra, extra mile in doing your “due diligence” on this issue, rather than look for an escape, take it, and regret it for the rest of your life (which we’ve heard of here at Marriage Missions, many, many times).

-One article you may want to start with is titled, “The Marriage Map” and then read and consider from there.
-Please click onto the link below to visit and read about the various:
+One article you may want to start with is titled, “The Marriage Map,” which is talked about in the article, “The Weathering Stages of Marriage” and then read and consider from there:

 If it’s a “stage” you’re going through, then work with the Lord as your Counselor, to do what you can to survive that stage well.
 Don’t fall into the trap of thinking that once something appears to be broken, it is.
 We’ve got a lot of testimonies posted in the “Save My Marriage” topic, which say otherwise.
 And my husband and I can attest to the fact that even though love appears to be gone or impossible to grab onto with the person you are now married to, it CAN and DOES come alive, if some very intentional work is done.